seds-celestia-simulations/Penrose/docs/penrose_plan.md

 Deliverable

-A standalone GPU rendering engine independent of the CPU implementation.
+A standalone Realtime Rendering Engine rendering engine independent of the Scientific engine implementation.

 ---